nkinnaird/StormlightArchiveNLP/readme.md

 	- This folder contains the Stormlight Archive books (1-4) by Brandon Sanderson in PDF format on my own computer.
 I purchased these books through Amazon and used them in this NLP project.
 For rights reasons I am not committing the books themselves to this public repository.

-	- `BookPageInfo.xlsx` - excel file containing information related to the book chapter and relevant pages, along with a "global chapter number" variable that was useful in cross-referencing the text
+	- `BookPageInfo.xlsx` - excel file containing information related to the book chapters and relevant pages, along with a "global chapter number" variable that was useful in cross-referencing the text